riverbed/steelscript-appresponse/docs/tutorial.rst

    >>> ar = AppResponse('$host', auth=UserAuth('$username', '$password'))

+In the above code snippet, we have created an AppResponse object, which represents a connection to an AppResponse appliance.
 The first argument is the hostname or IP address of the AppResponse appliance.
 The second argument is a named parameter and identifies the authentication method to use -- in this case, simple